1974 European Tour

-The 1974 European Tour was a series of golf tournaments that comprised the Professional Golfers' Association (PGA) tournament circuit.
-It is officially recognised as the third season of the PGA European Tour.
+The 1974 European Tour, titled as the 1974 PGA European Tour, was the third season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

-Historically, the PGA's Order of Merit only included tournaments in Great Britain and Ireland, but in 1970 events in continental Europe were included for the first time.
-The circuit and organisation evolved further over the following years, adopting the name PGA European Golf Tour in 1979.

-The season was made up of 21 tournaments counting for the Order of Merit, and some non-counting tournaments that later became known as "Approved Special Events".
-The schedule included the major national opens around Europe, with other tournaments mostly held in England, Scotland and Wales.

-The Order of Merit was won by England's Peter Oosterhuis.

 Changes for 1974

 There were several changes from the previous season, with the addition of the Double Diamond Strokeplay, the El Paraiso Open and the non-counting Ibergolf Trophy to conclude the season; and the loss of the Scottish Open.
 The John Player Classic was scheduled for late September, but ultimately cancelled due to a clash of dates with the PGA Tour's Kaiser International Open Invitational.

 Schedule

 The following table lists official events during the 1974 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Order of Merit

-The Order of Merit was based on prize money won during the season, calculated using a points-based system.
+The Order of Merit was based on tournament results during the season, calculated using a points-based system.